 Extended Layovers - The Easy Option

-Certain airlines, like IcelandAir and Emirates, allow you to book an extended stay in one of the main cities the airline visits.
+Certain airlines, like Icelandair and Emirates, allow you to book an extended stay in their hub cities.
 This promotes tourism and encourages people to visit somewhere they may not have considered before.
-If you plan to visit Amsterdam and fly IcelandAir, you can book a “layover” in Reykjavik for up to seven days without a price increase.
+If you plan to visit Amsterdam and fly Icelandair, you can book a “layover” in Reykjavik for up to seven days without a price increase.
 Pretty great?
 Two cities, one trip.
 This can dramatically save on airfare and allow you to see more places in one trip.
 Sure, you’ll need more time, but that’s the point of traveling after all.

-Let’s say you’re not ready to book a full blown extension to your trip, but you have a connection in a major city, like New York, London, or Los Angeles.
-You can book a long connection at the connecting city.
+Let’s say you’re not ready to book a full-blown extension to your trip, but you have a connection in a major city, like New York, London, or Los Angeles.
+You can book a long stopover at the connecting city.
 The airline then has any checked bags and you are free to explore the city.
-This is a great option for a twelve to sixteen hour layover in most any city.
+This is a great option for a twelve to sixteen-hour layover in most any city.
 These day trips work particularly well in major European cities where all the sites are close together and the airports are within a short trip from the city center.

 While I usually like to have a “pro tip” sentence, this really warrants a dedicated section.
 If you have fewer than three hours anywhere, it’s best to stay close to your ship or your airport gate.
 Sure, it’s less fun, but it’s much better than risking the possibility you get left behind.
 If you have to deal with traffic, security, and bags at an airport, just hang out at the airport for a few hours.
 It’s a great time to get in people-watching.
 If you’re at a port of call with only a few hours, take the time to relax on a much quieter ship, or head down to the water and check out a local café.
 Sure, you may pay more for a cuppa, but you’re close to the ship and can easily return if needed.